 "Impacts to living coastal resources, essential fish habitat, and threatened and endangered species may include effects from handling, noise, turbidity, contaminants, changes to hydrology, and displacement (see PEIS Section 4.7).
 In the case of any activities using heavy machinery to conduct restoration work for marsh restoration activities, potential impacts are related to compaction of the soils, leaking petroleum products, and increased turbidity at the restoration site.
-Many of these impacts would be ameliorated through the use of BMPs."

-"These restoration activities may impact vegetation on the project site or nearby.
-Impacts to vegetation should be minimal, as the most frequently removed mature plants would not be native to the site or would be invasive species.
+Many of these impacts would be ameliorated through the use of BMPs." vegetation should be minimal, as the most frequently removed mature plants would not be native to the site or would be invasive species.
 For instance, shrub and tree species would be removed if the end goal is a habitat dominated by wetland obligate species.
 The removed plant species may not provide the same quality of habitat for fish as the goal habitat and consequently the overall impact of this removal is low.
 In instances where sediment and vegetation are not removed from the site, those working on the site may potentially trample existing vegetation or unintentionally introduce non-native species, but this would be kept to a minimum through the use of BMPs."